srijal30/BongoCatType/README.md

 ### v2
 * modified GameManager to be character based to improve score calculation
 * TerminalGame now takes in continuous input
+* new responsive UI for TerminalGame

 ### v3
-* TerminalGame continous input bugs squashed
+* TerminalGame continous input is smoother
-* TerminalGame now has a feautre in which player can repeat playing the game
+* improved TerminalGame UI
 * Refactored and improved the code throughout all the files

 ### v4
+* squashed bug where program didnt close if user didnt want to play again
-* added a Leaderboard class that reads and writes to a local.csv file (which will hold local leaderboard rankings)
+* added a Leaderboard class that maintains a global and local leaderboard
+* user can now choose to add their entry to leaderboards and check the leaderboards after finishing a game

+### v5

 <br>
 ██████╗░░█████╗░███╗░░██╗░██████╗░░█████╗░░█████╗░░█████╗░████████╗